-If you’re not satisfied with the outcome of the insurer internal review, you can apply to SIRA’s Dispute Resolution Service (DRS) to help resolve the dispute.
+The first step in the dispute process is to request an “Insurer Internal Review” (IIR).
+If you’re not satisfied with the outcome of the IIR, you can apply to SIRA’s Dispute Resolution Service (DRS) to help resolve the dispute.

 This dispute arises if your injuries have been assessed as minor, but you believe they should have been assessed as non-minor.
 This could mean that your benefits have been cut off before you’re fully recovered or able to return to work, leaving you unable to support yourself financially or get the treatment and care that you need.

 If treatment expenses are denied by the insurer, it will usually be on the basis that the treatment is not “reasonable and necessary”.
-This is a subjective definition, open to interpretation – and even medical professionals may disagree on whether your treatment is reasonable and necessary.
+This is a subjective definition, open to interpretation, and even medical professionals may disagree on whether your treatment is reasonable and necessary.

 What you need to understand is that the insurers employ medical and legal experts in this area, who have dealt with many claims and argued their opinion in many disputes.
 But don’t let that stop you from disputing the insurer’s decision –